Should I become a professor title

 The tasks of community college professors may substantially differ from those of university professors.
 A community college professor usually concentrates exclusively on course planning and instruction, as community colleges are not focused on research.

+How to become a college professor?
 The rules for becoming a college professor are different compared to those for becoming a university professor.
 Teaching experience is substantially more important than research expertise.
 Interestingly, many community colleges and other two-year schools may require only a master’s degree instead of a PhD degree.

 It is common to find professors with only a master’s degree at the community college level or working as adjunct faculty at four-year colleges.
 However, if there is a surplus of PhD graduates, competition will be stiff even for adjunct positions.
 In these fields, a master’s-level professor position is rare.